BADARRASHEED/PTSD_Detection_Multimodal/README.md

 At the start of each run these directories are deleted with `shutil.rmtree(..., ignore_errors=True)` and then recreated using `os.makedirs` to ensure a clean workspace.

-## Required Model Files

-Before running the backend you must provide the pretrained model weights used by the predictor.
-Place the following files inside the `backend/checkpoints/` directory (or adjust the paths defined in `backend/models/predictor.py` if you store them elsewhere):

-* `best_tublett_embedding_model.pth`
-* `best_effnet_vit_ensemble.pth`
-* `ensemble_model.pth`
-* `best_fusion_model.pth`

-These files are not included in the repository due to their size.
-Obtain them from the project authors or the original release location and download them before starting the backend service.